dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

     $processed = htmLawed($text, array('comment'=>0, 'cdata'=>1));

-Below are the possible task-action / value-specification combinations.
+Below are the possible value-specification combinations.
 In PHP code, values that are integers should not be quoted and should be used as numeric types (unless meant as string/text).

 Key: '*' default, '^' different default when htmLawed is used in the Kses-compatible mode (see section:- #2.6), '~' different default when 'valid_xhtml' is set to '1' (see section:- #3.5), '"' different default when 'safe' is set to '1' (see section:- #3.6)